DBraun/ChucKDesigner/README.md

 [ChucK](https://chuck.stanford.edu/) + [TouchDesigner](https://derivative.ca/)

 ChucKDesigner is an integration of the ChucK music/audio programming language with the TouchDesigner visual programming language.
 ChucKDesigner is similar in spirit to [Chunity](https://chuck.stanford.edu/chunity/), the combination of ChucK and the Unity game engine.
-With ChucKDesigner, TouchDesigner can control ChucK code via user interfaces and channel operator streams.
+With ChucKDesigner, TouchDesigner can control ChucK code via user interfaces and [channel operator](https://docs.derivative.ca/Channel) streams.
 TouchDesigner can also fetch audio streams and float variables from ChucK.
-ChucKDesigner is supported on Windows and MacOS.
 Please use the [issues](https://github.com/DBraun/ChucKDesigner/issues) and [discussions](https://github.com/DBraun/ChucKDesigner/discussions) pages on Github.

 ## Installation